 In January 2024, the independent DSMB approved the start of the randomized MOJAVE cohort following review of the safety data reported from the non-randomized cohort.
-The randomized phase is planned after receiving US market approval of our alfapump.
+The randomized phase is planned to commence subject to appropriate fundraising.

 Clinical data package for partnering